chinapedia/wikipedia.abstract.en/Page/Atlantis.md

-Athanasius_Kircher's_Atlantis.gif's map of Atlantis, placing it in the middle of the Atlantic Ocean, from _Mundus Subterraneus_ 1669, published in Amsterdam.
+'s map of Atlantis, placing it in the middle of the Atlantic Ocean, from _Mundus Subterraneus_ 1669, published in Amsterdam.
 The map is oriented with south at the top.]]

 ATLANTIS (, "island of Atlas") is a fictional island mentioned within an allegory on the hubris of nations in Plato's works _Timaeus_ and _Critias_,[1] where it represents the antagonist naval power that besieges "Ancient Athens", the pseudo-historic embodiment of Plato's ideal state in _The Republic_.
 In the story, Athens repels the Atlantean attack unlike any other nation of the known world,[2] supposedly giving testament to the superiority of Plato's concept of a state.[3][4]
 The story concludes with Atlantis falling out of favor with the deities and submerging into the Atlantic Ocean.